MicrosoftDocs/azure-docs/articles/app-insights-export-telemetry.md

 To stop the stream, delete the export.
 Doing so doesn’t delete your data.

 ## <a name="get"></a> Get your telemetry
-When you open your blob store with a tool such as CloudXplorer, you’ll see a container with a set of blob files.
+When you open your blob store with a tool such as [Server Explorer](http://msdn.microsoft.com/library/azure/ff683677.aspx), you’ll see a container with a set of blob files.
 The URI of each file is application-id/telemetry-type/date/time.

 ![Inspect the blob store with a suitable tool](./media/appinsights/appinsights-22-3get-data.png)

 The date and time are when the telemetry was deposited in the store – not the time it was generated.
 So if you write code to download the data, it can move linearly through the data.

-To download this data programmatically, use the [blob store REST API](http://azure.microsoft.com/documentation/articles/storage-dotnet-how-to-use-blobs/#configure-access).
+To download this data programmatically, use the [blob store REST API](http://azure.microsoft.com/documentation/articles/storage-dotnet-how-to-use-blobs/#configure-access) or the [Azure PowerShell cmdlets](http://msdn.microsoft.com/library/azure/dn806401.aspx).

+Or consider [DataFactory](http://azure.microsoft.com/services/data-factory/), in which you can set up pipelines to manage data at scale.

 ## <a name="analyze"></a>Analyze your stuff